Hudson, Massachusetts: Houses of worship

 The First United Methodist Church of Hudson on Felton Street was completed in 1912 or 1913 after the previous one, which was located across the street from the Unitarian Church in central Hudson, burned in a 1911 fire.
 The congregation traces its origins back to early settler Phineas Sawyer, who converted to Methodism in 1789 and opened his home to Methodist meetings in 1800.
 In 1828 Feltonville's Methodists built a brick meetinghouse on Gospel Hill in what would become eastern Hudson.
 This structure burned on December 28, 1852, after which the congregation worshiped at the Methodist church in Gleasondale (then known as Rock Bottom), until 1863.
 Sometime in the succeeding decades the congregation built an ornate wood-framed church on Main Street, which they lost in the 1911 fire.

 Grace Church (formerly called Grace Baptist Church) on River Road is a Southern Baptist congregation founded in 1986 and moved to its current location in 1996.
 The congregation has grown from an original 25 to a current 1,200 members.
 The current lead pastor is Marc Peña.

 The Hudson Seventh-day Adventist Church on Marlboro Street was built in the 1960s.

 Saint Luke's Episcopal Church on Washington Street was built in 1913.
 The brick church building boasts a 1930 Møller pipe organ.
 The current rector is Rev. James T. Kodera.

-Saint Michael's Roman Catholic Church—also known as St. Mike's—is a Roman Catholic congregation and parish located on Manning Street.
+Saint Michael's Catholic Church—also known as St. Mike's—is a Catholic congregation and parish located on Manning Street.
 It has existed as a congregation since 1869, though the first recorded Catholic resident of Feltonville was a certain James Wilson, who arrived in 1834.
 The present Gothic Revival church was designed by architect P. C. Kelly of New York City and built in 1889.
 In 1996 the building underwent a major renovation funded by parishioners.
 In 2000 neighboring Catholic parish Christ the King Parish was suppressed and merged with Saint Michael Parish.

 The Unitarian Church of Marlborough and Hudson is a Unitarian Universalist congregation associated with the Unitarian Universalist Association.
 Anti-slavery abolitionists founded the congregation.
 The Unitarian Church building located on the corner of Main and Church streets in downtown Hudson is older than the town itself, as it was built in 1861.
 The church hosts a Buddhist meeting group.
 The current minister is Rev. Alice Anacheka-Nasemann.